ivan-kleshnin/kecasn/README.md

 reach form field names, validators, etc and you'll have to constantly think which case to use where.

 A better solution might be to lock snake_case and all the necessary conversion in the API handling layer.
-In case your data is not huge (so it's processing becomes expensive), this approach has proven itself superior in our code bases.
+Unless your req/resp data is huge (so it's processing becomes expensive) the approach of isolating case changes in a single place will prove itself superior.

 **lib/api/fetchers.ts**